Curious about the minds and driving forces behind Little Hearts Learning? Meet our team and read about our goals and where we want to take LHL next!

 Eliza Taylor was born and raised in Melbourne, Australia.
 She started acting at the age of 11 when she got one of the leads in a Disney show called Pirate Islands.
 She acted all through her teens on such shows as The Sleepover Club and Neighbours.
 In her early 20s, she taught drama at The Actors Nest before heading off to LA where she landed her first major American role in the hit show The 100.
 Eliza was always interested in giving back.
 She adopted dolphins through the Dolphin Research Institute, as she was very concerned for endangered species and ocean conservation.
 When she was 12, she sponsored a child in Malawi through World Vision the same age as her.
 She continued to sponsor the boy, Umali, through high school until they were both 18.
 It gave her a great sense of purpose.
 She wanted to do more.
 Over the years, she educated herself through hands-on experience with those in need.
 Through charitable fundraisers she has raised thousands of dollars for various causes around the globe.
 With her role as the President of Little Hearts Learning, she is hoping to make her greatest impact yet.

 A native of Seattle, Washington, Dr. Michele Gorman earned her Ph.D. in Clinical Psychology from Jacksonville University.
 Additionally, Dr. Gorman is certified in non-profit management by the Center for Non-Profit Management and Southern Methodist University.

-Dr. Gorman has twenty-nine years’ experience working in the non-profit sector, working with organizations across the US.
-She is accredited with developing and operating non-profits across Texas, advising government representatives from other states in the area of program development and her board experience is vast.
+Dr. Gorman has twenty-nine years of experience working in the non-profit sector, working with organizations across the US.
+She is accredited with developing and operating non-profits across Texas, advising government representatives from other states in the area of program development, and her board experience is vast.